LukeFlynn/dotfiles/README.md

 # my: dotfiles

-Daily, I use a Windows 10 (yes, Microsoft) machine as I'm a full time student and sometimes using Linux is a small but noticeable inconvenience.
+Daily, I use a Windows 10 (yes, Microsoft) machine as I'm a full time student and sometimes using Linux (*on the desktop*) is a small but noticeable inconvenience.
 Nevertheless, I feel like it's important to have a centralized place to keep my configs (namely Ansible) for when I do server work, which is nearly every day.
 For authenticity though, these dotfiles have been written on a F23 machine w/vim using the [Ultimate vimrc](https://github.com/amix/vimrc).

 ## Credits:
 *The following helped me in some way*: